QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 Distorting taxes prevent a competitive equilibrium allocation from solving a planning problem.

-Therefore, to compute an equilibrium allocation and price system, we solve a system of nonlinear diﬀerence equations consisting of the first-order conditions for decision makers and the other equilibrium conditions.
+Therefore, to compute an equilibrium allocation and price system, we solve a system of nonlinear difference equations consisting of the first-order conditions for decision makers and the other equilibrium conditions.

 We present two ways to solve the model: